Sherryl Goodman, PhD

 UNDERGRADUATE RESEARCH ASSISTANTS

-Reilly is a junior double majoring in Psychology and English.
-She is currently studying abroad.
+Reilly is a senior double majoring in Psychology and English.

-Sylvia is a junior psychology major.
+Sylvia is a senior psychology major.
 She is on the mom gaze coding team, supervised by Meeka and is also the lab's honors student.

 Alyssa K. joined the CAMEL lab in the Fall 2016 semester as a SIRE scholar.
 She is on the mom gaze coding team, under the supervision of Meeka.

-Sylvia is a sophomore psychology major.
+Shivani is a junior psychology major.
 She works under the supervision of Meeka as an infant gaze coder.

-Alyssa V. is a sophomore in the lab.
+Grace is a junior in the lab.
 She works under the supervision of Meeka as an infant gaze coder.

 Alyssa Van Arsdale

-Alyssa V. is a junior in the lab.
+Alyssa V. is a senior in the lab.
 She works under the supervision of Meeka as an infant gaze coder.

-Gillian is a junior psychology and economics double major.
+Gillian is a senior psychology and economics double major.
 She works under the supervision of Meeka as an mom gaze coder.